Cadillac Seville: Fourth generation (1992–1997)

 As of 1994 model year, the Seville STS (and companion Eldorado ETC) became the most powerful front-wheel-drive cars on the market at 300 hp (224 kW).

 For the 1996 production year, on both models, the interior was revised including seats, central console, shifter knob and door trim.
-Due to the 1996 OBDII compliance mandate most electronic modules were revised.
+Due to the 1996 OBD-II compliance mandate most electronic modules were revised.
 Two sound system options were introduced, the base Delco Electronics and the optional BOSE, both sound systems featured AM/FM radio and tape player.
-Both could be connected to the optional trunk mounted 12 disk CD player and the optional cellular phone.
+Both could be connected to the optional trunk-mounted 12-disc CD player and the optional cellular phone.
 The BOSE sound system included 4 amplifiers and added Digital signal processor (DSP) and Radio Data System (RDS).
 In some export markets the sound system was slightly different.
 Steering controls were standard for the climate control and the sound system.
-The exterior changes are minimal, for the STS models new 7 spoke 16" aluminum rims were introduced in silver finish and as an option in chrome finish.
+The exterior changes are minimal, for the STS models new 7-spoke 16-inch aluminum rims were introduced in silver finish and as an option in chrome finish.
 Depending on the tire options, the top speed was limited to 130 mph ("H" rated tires) or 156 mph ("Z" rated tires).

-In 1997 some of the electronic modules were further updated for OBDII compliance reasons, a revised climate control module is introduced and there are updates to the stability system with the addition of a yaw sensor.
+In 1997, some of the electronic modules were further updated for OBD-II compliance reasons, a revised climate control module is introduced and there are updates to the stability system with the addition of a yaw sensor.
 Some of the advanced DIC self diagnostic features were removed requiring a TechII scanner tool instead.
 The TheftLock feature is added to the Head Unit (HU).
 The heated windshield option is no longer available for 1997.